 NOTE: Per university policy, no more than six credits from a student's minor or certificate program can also be applied to a student's major, and no more than six credits may be taken at an institution other than the University of Maryland.
 All courses must be completed with a grade of C- or better.

 These required courses serve as the theoretical and practical foundation for the Leadership Studies Program.
 HESI 217 and 315 are also open to the general student population.

-- HESI 217 Introduction to Student Leadership
+- HESI 217 Introduction to Student Leadership (Fall, Spring, Summer)

-- HESI 315 Student Leadership in Groups and Organizations
+- HESI 315 Student Leadership in Groups and Organizations (Fall, Spring)

-- HESI 417 Advanced Leadership Seminar (Capstone)
+- HESI 417 Advanced Leadership Seminar/Capstone (Fall, Spring)

 HESI Leadership Electives